IMBalENce/EM-tool/README.md

 This is a suite of ImageJ plugins that are used for processing images acquired from electron microscopes.
 Currently the main focus is on SEM images, but I will keep working on streamline the image processing of both SEM and TEM data.

+**2024-06-25 Update note:** Add scan rotation reading for FEI metadata.
+Add ECP image and new metadata format support for new JEOL microscopes.
+Fix non-ASCII unit sign reading bug for JEOL metadata.\
 **2022-06-14 Update note:** Add Python script plugin for Tescan SEM tiff metadata reading.
 Add instruction page for flat field correction.
 Correct FEI metadata display bug.

 # **Components and Functions**